Triscuit2311/LootWizard/README.md

 - **Quest Tracking:** Simple up/down buttons for tracking quest items.
 - **Automatic Updates:** The loot list updates automatically when you select an item.
 - **Initial API Data Fetching:** First run fetches data from the API (a few seconds delay).
-- **Settings Tab:** To be developed with future configuration options.
+- **Settings Tab:** Currently lets you change the output path of the generated file, persistant.
 - **Quest Display:** Only quests with turn-in item requirements are displayed.

 ### Upcoming Features